-I have gluten potential, and so can you thanks to expert Katie Parla.
+I have gluten potential and so can you, thanks to pasta expert Katie Parla.

-I assumed that when Parla said “flour” she didn’t mean Pillsbury, so I had to brave the outdoors and wait in a long social distance line, 6 feet away from several 23-year-old couples in matching bucket hats waiting to buy a single cold brew from the specialty market, so that I could buy some semolina flour and burrata for the sauce.
+I assumed that when Parla said “flour” she didn’t mean Pillsbury, so I had to brave the outdoors and wait in line with several 23-year-old couples in matching bucket hats waiting to buy a single cold brew from the specialty market, so that I could buy some semolina flour and burrata for the sauce.
 It was almost enough to get me to turn back and make a frozen pizza, but I persisted.

 This process requires a little patience, a virtue that's antithetical to what I typically love about pasta.
 I usually turn to pasta for its convenience and simplicity, but in my new indoor life, I’m craving a little more complexity.
 If, like me, you’ve been resorting to pasta more often than not, but you're looking for a way to treat yourself, I recommend making your own.
 You might have some gluten potential.